intel-analytics/ipex-llm/dl/src/main/scala/com/intel/analytics/bigdl/models/resnet/README.md

         --learningRate 0.1 -n 4
         ```

 <code>Optimizer</code> class is used to train the model.
 Users can define validation method to evaluate the model.
-We use Top1Accurary as the validation method.
+We use Top1Accuracy as the validation method.

 We support Local and Spark versions of training.
-Users can define <code>env</code> as "Local" or "Spark" to set the training envrionment.
+Users can define <code>env</code> as "Local" or "Spark" to set the training environment.

 ##Parameters
 ```